Faisaladuko/Data-Engineering/README.md

 # End-to-End Data Engineering Project

-The world of data engineering is ever-changing, with new tools and technologies emerging on a regular basis.
+The world of data engineering is ever-changing, with new tools and technologies emerging regularly.
 Building an effective analytics platform can be a daunting task, especially if you’re not familiar with all the tools available.
 How do you turn scattered, complex data into a model that drives insights and decision-making?
 In this project, I explored best practices such as data modeling, testing, documentation, and version control.
 I showed how to efficiently extract, load, and transform data into a unified, analytics-ready format.
-This is the construction of a robust data pipeline for a fictional e-commerce company, implemening best practices in data engineering.
+This is the construction of a robust data pipeline for a fictional e-commerce company, implementing best practices in data engineering.